syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ### Exploding all the segments

-Using [`explodeAll`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/explodeAll.html) property of [`DoughnutSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DoughnutSeries-class.html), you can explode all the doughnut segments.
+Using the [`explodeAll`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/explodeAll.html) property of [`DoughnutSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DoughnutSeries-class.html), you can explode all the doughnut segments.

 {% highlight dart %}